Teyras/MT/text/chapters/233_scheduling_processing_time_estimation.md

 dataset.
 A downside of this approach is that the errors are fixed and do not change over time as the estimator receives more information.

-Table: Selected percentiles of estimation errors
+Table: Selected percentiles of empirical estimation errors used to determine estimation errors in synthetic workloads for load balancing algorithm evaluation
 \label{estimation-error-percentiles}

 |                | 5th  | 10th | 20th | 40th | 60th  | 80th  | 95th   | 100th    |